CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.3.2 IS revision for federal authorities.md

 #### DER.3.2.A20 Follow-up of the on-site inspection [IS-Revision-Team]

 After the on-site inspection, the information collected SHOULD be further consolidated and evaluated.
-After the eventually requested documentation and additional information have been evaluated, the audited measures SHOULD be definitively evaluated.To provide the requested documentation, a sufficient time window SHOULD be granted.
+After the eventually requested documentation and additional information have been evaluated, the audited measures SHOULD be definitively evaluated.
+To provide the requested documentation, a sufficient time window SHOULD be granted.
 Documents that have not been received by the agreed end date SHOULD be considered non-existent.

 #### DER.3.2.A21 Creation of an IS audit report [IS audit team]